bob-fornal/work-notes/Cloud/AWS/CSAA/Serverless-Overviews-from-a-Solution-Architect-Perspective.md

 * Make a DynamoDB table accessible with **low latency** in multiple regions.
 * Active-Active replication.
 * Applications can **READ** and **WRITE** to the table in any region.
-* Must enable DynamoDB Streams as a pre-requisite.
+* Must enable DynamoDB Streams is a pre-requisite.

 ### DynamoDB - Time To Live (TTL)